Inferventis — Financial Data, News & Web MCP

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise with no filler sentences.
-It front-loads the core purpose, then immediately provides usage guidelines and exclusions.
-Every sentence adds value.
+The description is a single paragraph that front-loads the core functionality and then provides usage guidelines.
+Every sentence adds value, with no wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.